 Does that describe you, even if you are not a pastor?

-So to address this fear, let me throw out my list of 7 Habits for Highly Effective Personal Evangelism.
+To address this fear, let me give you my list of 7 Habits for Highly Effective Personal Evangelism.

 Practicing these habits knock out a lot of fear.